 By Harsh Kanchan

-Dengue, chikungunya, malaria, Zika…mosquitoes happen to be one of the most common carriers of these deadly disease causing viruses.
+National Dengue Day 2019: Mosquitoes happen to be one of the most common carriers of deadly disease causing viruses.
 Children are far more vulnerable to these attacks due to their weak immunity.
 It is important to make sure these mosquitoes don’t take residence in our homes.
-Here we share some natural alternatives to chemical mosquito repellents, and children-friendly ayurvedic solutions to mosquito bites and mosquito-borne diseases.
+On National Dengue Day, we share some natural alternatives to chemical mosquito repellents, and children-friendly ayurvedic solutions to mosquito bites and mosquito-borne diseases.

 First of all, we need to take steps for basic prevention.
 Mosquitoes need stagnant water to thrive and multiply.
 Ensuring that mosquitoes do not get avenues to multiply is the first of them.
 Let’s look at simple ways to prevent mosquito breeding: